Hybrid Models for Natural Language Reasoning: The Case of Syllogistic Logic: Introduction

-In this work, we focus on two fundamental and complementary aspects of generalization in the context of logical reasoning: \emph{compositionality} and \emph{recursiveness}.
-Compositionality (\cite{janssen1997compositionality}) refers to the principle that the meaning of a complex expression is determined by the meaning of its parts and the rules used to combine them ---the ability to abstract from complex structures to process simpler ones.
-Recursiveness, on the other hand, is the capacity to construct complex representations through the iterative application of a finite set of rules---or the ability to build intricate representations through iterative composition of simpler elements.
-A simple syllogistic example illustrates this distinction.
-Consider the inference: ``if all $a$ are $b$ and all $b$ are $c$, then all $a$ are $c$.''
-A system demonstrating recursiveness can extend this to ``if all $a$ are $b$, all $b$ are $c$, and all $c$ are $d$, then all $a$ are $d$.''
-Compositional generalization requires the ability to understand that a simpler inference---such as ``if all $a$ are $b$ and all $b$ are $c$, then all $a$ are $c$''--- is a valid component of both simple and more complex inferences.
-A system that is merely recursive might be able to produce longer chains, but a compositional system truly understands the structure of the argument and can reason about its sub-parts.
-It is possible for a model to be recursive (i.e., process arbitrarily long chains) without being compositional (i.e., without understanding the meaning of the individual links in the chain and how they combine).
-This lack of compositionality is a key limitation of current neural models (\cite{guzman-etal-2024-testing}, \cite{Lake:2023aa})
+In this work, we focus on two fundamental and complementary aspects of generalization in the context of logical reasoning: compositionality and recursiveness. \emph{Compositionality} is the ability to recognize that the logical rules governing simple inferences remain valid when embedded within more complex structures.
+While the Principle of Compositionality \citep{janssen1997compositionality} is traditionally framed as a ``bottom-up'' process—where the meaning of a complex expression is determined by the meanings of its constituent parts, we diverge from this standard usage to emphasize an analytical, ``top-down'' perspective.
+Under our definition, a system is compositional if it can abstract atomic logical rules from complex structures and apply them to its simpler components.
+For example, if a model can derive the inference ``if all $a$ are $b$, all $b$ are $c$, and all $c$ are $d$, then all $a$ are $d$,'' it should also be able to derive the constituent inference ``if all $a$ are $b$ and all $b$ are $c$, then all $a$ are $c$.'' \emph{Recursiveness}, on the other hand, is the ability to construct complex representations through the iterative application of a finite set of rules.
+While recursiveness is often viewed as the constructive mechanism of compositionality, we treat it as a distinct property to isolate a model’s capacity for length-expansion.
+For instance, a recursive model can extend the transitive inference ``if all $a$ are $b$ and all $b$ are $c$, then all $a$ are $c$'' to a longer chain: ``if all $a$ are $b$, all $b$ are $c$, and all $c$ are $d$, then all $a$ are $d$.''
+A system that is merely recursive might produce longer chains by mimicking surface-level patterns, but a truly compositional system demonstrates an understanding of the argument's structure by successfully reasoning about its sub-parts.
+It is therefore possible for a model to be recursive—processing arbitrarily long chains—without being compositional, meaning it lacks an understanding of how individual links in the chain combine.
+This lack of analytical compositionality remains a key limitation of current neural models \citep{guzman-etal-2024-testing, Lake:2023aa, bertolazzi-etal-2026-teaching}.